 If you don’t pay your taxes on time, the IRS can issue a tax lien, which lays claim to your property, even if you file for bankruptcy.
 Before the Fresh Start program, the IRS could issue a tax lien against almost any outstanding debt, as long as the government determined that a lien was the most reasonable course of action.
 Under the Fresh Start program, the IRS can’t file a tax lien unless you owe at least $10,000, making tax liens much less common.

 In the event that the IRS does issue a tax lien against your property, it’s much easier to have it withdrawn thanks to the Fresh Start program.
-In the past, you had to pay your tax debt, file all returns for the past three years, and pay all current estimated payments.
+In the past, you had to pay your back taxes, file all returns for the past three years, and pay all current estimated payments.
 Today, you can apply to have the lien released if you meet all of the following requirements:

 The Internal Revenue Code gives the government a standard statute of limitations on collecting taxes.
 In most cases, the IRS has 10 years to collect your back taxes.
 The countdown starts on the date you filed your tax return or the date the IRS issued an additional payment notice.
 Ten years from the original date is the collection statute expiration date.